smithgeoffrey/go-coop/README.md

 Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter.
 I had a network camera lying around from a past project.
 All I needed was to add a raspberry pi and a couple types of sensors.

-- install go on the pi and serve a webapp displaying coop sensors and video.
+- install go on the pi and serve a webapp displaying coop sensors and video
 - is the door really up or down as expected
 - what are the temps outside versus inside the coop
-- how about a live video stream of the run, where the birds spend nearly all of their awake time
+- a live video stream of the run, where the birds spend nearly all of their awake time (when not freeranging in the backyard on weekends)

 Here's a parts list.
 [2]

 ### Design

 I loosely followed some tutorials on webapps using go/gin.
-[3]  I wanted just a few basic features:
+[3]  I wanted just a few basics:

+    TESTING
+    - include testing as a top-level package, a first-class citizen

     UI
+    - keep UI as it's own top-level package
     - HTML templates
     - reusable components like header, footer, menu and sidebar
     - auth for home page

     API
+    - keep API as it's own top-level package
     - json

     DATABASE
-    - use an ORM and keep a small relationalal database (maybe postgres)
+    - use an ORM and keep a small database

     GENRERALLY
     - keep everything broken out and modular so the structure looks simple and clean even as the app grows